 - 6.1.1.
 The Discharger shall comply with all "Standard Provisions" in Attachment D. - 6.1.2.
 The Discharger shall comply with all applicable provisions of the "Regional Standard Provisions, and Monitoring and Reporting Requirements for NPDES Wastewater Discharge Permits" in Attachment G. - 6.1.3.
-For discharges from Discharge Points 002, 004, 005, 007, and 008, the Discharger shall comply with the applicable provisions of Attachment S (Stormwater Provisions, Monitoring, and Reporting Requirements). - 6.1.4.
+For discharges from Discharge Points 002 through 023, the Discharger shall comply with the applicable provisions of Attachment S (Stormwater Provisions, Monitoring, and Reporting Requirements). - 6.1.4.
 If there is any conflict, duplication, or overlap between provisions in this Order, the more stringent provision shall apply.